 Martha Brown MS, Fairport CSD

-Bay Trail M & Caulkins Road MS, Pittsford CSD
+Bay Trail M & Caulkins Road MS, Pittsford

 Twelve Corners MS, Brighton CSD